REQUEST A QUOTE

 Renting a dumpster is one of the easiest, safest, and most cost effective ways to dispose of waste .
 However, when renting a dumpster, you want to watch its weight.
 Exceeding dumpster weight limits can lead to extra fees, logistical headaches, safety hazards, and other problems.

-In this guide, presented by Prime Dumpster, we’ll walk you through everything you need to know about how dumpster weight limits work, from calculating debris weight to avoiding overage charges.
+At Prime Dumpster, we’ve created the ultimate guide for how dumpster weight limits work.
+You’ll learn everything from debris-specific weight estimates to dumpster sizes and more.
 With the right information, you can make sure your project stays within budget and runs smoothly from start to finish.

 Dumpster Rental Size

 The size of the dumpster you choose directly affects its weight capacity.
-Dumpster sizes range from 10 to 40 cubic yards, with larger sizes able to accommodate more weight.
+Standard roll-off dumpster sizes typically range from 10 to 40 cubic yards; larger cubic yards usually allow more total weight, but volume alone doesn’t guarantee you won’t hit the weight limit.

 Dumpster Rental Weight Limits